 Men cheat more than women.
-It may come as cold comfort to women scorned, but they don’t seem to do so with the same intention as women.
+While this may come as cold comfort to women scorned, it is important to note that, psychologically speaking, most men don’t engage in cheating with the same intention as women do.
 Cheaters, specifically repeat cheaters, tend to be opportunistic and capable of emotional compartmentalization.
-Some men may cheat because they are unsatisfied, but, as a rule, men don’t cheat because they are unhappy.
-Men cheat because they think they can get away with it and because they’re willing to let themselves get away with it.
-Cheating is, strangely, a behavior that can make it hard to be a good father and husband, but also a behavior that isn’t actually correlated with familial love or care.
+So, why do married men cheat?
+It’s not possible to say as a whole since every relationship, and man, is different.
+Some married men may be promiscuous because they are unsatisfied, sure.
+But, as a rule, men don’t cheat because they are unhappy.
+Men cheat because they think they can get away with it and, perhaps more importantly, because they’re willing to let themselves get away with it.
+It’s also interesting to note that, strangely, cheating is a behavior that can make it hard to be a good father and husband, but also a behavior that isn’t actually correlated with familial love or care.

-In his experience counseling couples who’ve been devastated by infidelity, Weiss has found that despite being stereotypically seen as good at fixing things, men are almost universally terrible at repairing the damage done by cheating.
-Because the sex didn’t mean much to them and was simply available, they severely underestimate how devastating their behavior might be to their partner.
+In his experience counseling couples who’ve been devastated by infidelity, Weiss has found that despite being stereotypically seen as good at fixing things, men are almost universally bad at repairing the damage done by cheating.
+It makes sense that men severely underestimate how devastating their behavior might be to their partner considering that the sex didn’t mean much to them and was simply available.
 For men who don’t come clean or get caught, repeat offenses are the product of the same mentality: It’s just sex.

 Approximately 20 percent of men admit to cheating, compared to 13 percent of women, according to the General Social Survey.
 Fathers may cheat more.
 Estimates suggest around 10 percent of expecting fathers cheat on their pregnant wives, and there’s reason to believe a man’s resistance to temptation is stronger when he’s newly married and having a bunch of sex in the kitchen in front of his new appliances then when his partner’s interest is declining.
 While women tend to cheat up, bedding potentially more suitable mates, men cheat down and all around.

-Unlike men who cheat chronically as a result of deeper-rooted attachment disorders and sex addictions, healthy men who cheat occasionally are not pathological, they’re immature, Weiss says, adding, “Most men fall somewhere in the middle between being absolutely faithful and having cheated once, realizing it was immature and learning from it.”
+Healthy men who cheat occasionally on their partners are not pathological.
+While chronic cheaters pursue infidelity because of deeper-rooted attachment disorders and sex addictions, healthier men cheat out of immaturity.
+“Most men fall somewhere in the middle between being absolutely faithful and having cheated once, realizing it was immature and learning from it,” he says.

-Weiss recalls one man who came to him in a counseling session expressing the urge to cheat with a colleague, and he advised him to treat his marriage as a contract.
+Weiss recalls one man who came to him in a counseling session expressing his urge to cheat on his wife with a colleague.
+He advised him to treat his marriage as a contract.
 If he wanted to have sex with another person, he’d need to discuss it with his wife first in order to renegotiate terms.
 When he did, he saw the pain it would cause her before doing it, rather than retroactively — and guess what?
 He never cheated.
 To Weiss, only that level of maturity and consideration can keep men from cheating.

 “To be able to put your spouse so fully out of mind that you can do something that you know would hurt them and you do it anyway.
 A mature person keeps their partner in mind wherever they are.”